 Don’t fall victim to scammers!

-During the COV-ID19 panademic we’ve heard many stories of communities coming together to help each other, people volunteering, neighbours coming together to clap for the NHS.
-These stories have filled us with positivity during a very difficult time but sadly it also creates opportunities for criminals and fraudsters with a rise in scams that seriously put your money at risk.
+Recently there has been a spate of criminals and fraudsters using scams to help innocent people part with their hard earned money.
 To help you increase your awareness of some of the scams currently operating we’ve put together some information that might just help you to avoid being taken in by these appalling criminals.

 Watch out for: